jessepav/lacygoill-wiki-backup/weechat/server.md

     /server [list]

-# Assuming the list is “criten,abjects,freenode”, how to reorder it into “freenode,abjects,criten”?
+# Assuming the list is “criten,abjects,libera”, how to reorder it into “libera,abjects,criten”?

 Use the `reorder` subcommand:

-    /server reorder freenode,abjects,criten
+    /server reorder libera,abjects,criten
             ^-----^

-# How to print all the values of the options local to the freenode network, in the core buffer?
+# How to print all the values of the options local to the libera network, in the core buffer?

-    /server listfull freenode
+    /server listfull libera

 ---

 You could also execute:

-    /set irc.server.freenode.*
+    /set irc.server.libera.*

 But it would open a new `fset` buffer.